 The Plan and its supporting documents – the Position Holder Trust Agreement, the IRA Holders Partnership Company Agreement, and the New IRA Note documents – provide very strict limits on the resale of the securities created by the Plan.
 These restrictions are required by federal securities and tax laws.
-In short, the investments held by the investors are securities and can transferred only in accordance with federal and state securities laws.
+In short, the investments held by the investors are securities and can transferred only in accordance with federal and state securities laws - just like the original LPI investments that the Texas Supreme Court held to be securities.
 In addition, the PHT’s and IRA Holders Partnership’s exemption from the requirements of the federal Investment Company Act depend in part on maintaining and enforcing strict limits on the transfer of securities.
 Similarly, the PHT’s tax status depends upon maintaining and enforcing these limits.
 As set forth in the Plan and its supporting documents, sales of interests will require an opinion of counsel from the buyer or seller that is acceptable to the PHT Trustee.
-Because of these requirements, you should consult with your attorney before you attempt to sell your investment.
+Because of these requirements, you should consult with your attorney before you attempt to sell your investment and have your attorney contact the PHT Trustee before you attempt to sell your investment.

 1. I am an IRA holder and selected Option 4.
 How do I complete the transfer of my position to a Continuing Fractional Holder?

 Per the Court order, you must instruct your IRA custodian to distribute from your IRA the positions for which you elected Option 4 by 5:00 p.m.
 Central Time on May 5, 2017.
 You must contact your IRA custodian.
 The PHT cannot instruct your custodian on your behalf.
 Your custodian will have the necessary forms.